UNDER THEIR ROOF

 REVIEWS:

 'Under Their Roof...does so much more than chronicle her time living with the Wests.
-It's a desperately sad insight into what makes someone vulnerable to abusers... but ultimately, this is a book about the triumph - however painful and even fluky - of good over evil.' - Simon Hattenstone, GUARDIAN
+It's a desperately sad insight into what makes someone vulnerable to abusers... but ultimately, this is a book about the triumph - however painful and even fluky - of good over evil.'
+Simon Hattenstone, THE GUARDIAN

 MEDIA: